The transport sector contributes to various types of environmental issues, mainly from the use and combustion of fossil fuels.

 streets.mn and drivetribe.com both outline the impact of production carbon footprints, but drivetribe.com also outlines the impact of making batteries and shipping.

-The Tesla size, wheel size and front vs rear wheel drive, battery size, drive range per charge, and other factors all matter.
+Car size, wheel size, whether it’s front vs rear wheel drive, battery size, drive range per charge, are some examples of other factors.

-When comparing a Tesla’s carbon footprint vs internal combustion vehicles including hybrids …
+From forbes.com, when comparing a Tesla’s carbon footprint vs internal combustion vehicles including hybrids …:

 … the manufacturing of a full-sized Tesla Model S rear-wheel drive car with an 85 KWH battery was equivalent to a full-sized internal combustion car except for the battery, which added 15% or one metric ton of CO2 emissions to the total manufacturing.